Standard Bifold Doors Sizes & How To Find The Right Fit?

 Bifold Door Sizes

 Bifold doors come in standard sizes, ranging from 1800mm right up to five metres or more.
-Each door is around 2084mm tall, and thus you’ll need to double-check check the height of your opening.
+There isn't a one size fit alls but there are several sizes that tend to fit most bifold openings.
+Each internal bifold door is around 2084mm tall, but you’ll need to double-check check the height of your opening.
 Small adjustments can be made to the frame to keep things even.
 But if you’ve got a nonstandard opening, then you might need to get a door especially built for the purpose.
 This can be expensive, but fortunately it’s not required in the majority of cases.

 So, what are the standard bi-fold door sizes?
 Let’s take a look at a quick bifold door size chart: